 Overdispersion is far from universal, and multiple studies have shown that extremely close relatives can coexist within the human microbiome [26–28], and may even be preferentially recruited [29].
 This is consistent with simulations showing that clusters of closely-related species can persist despite strong within-cluster competition, when immigration rate is high [30].
 Indeed, Darwin’s pre-adaptation hypothesis predicts that species with a close relative present in a community will be preferentially recruited, because they are likely to already be adapted to the new environment [23].
-This hypothesis predicts that new close relatives are more likely to be detected than new distant relatives, so the amount of new phylogenetic diversity added to a community is minimized (phylogenetic underdispersion).
-For this reason, we refer to this hypothesis as the underdispersion hypothesis.
-The over- and underdispersion hypotheses are alternatives to the null hypothesis that recruitment is independent of phylogenetic relatedness among species.
+Also, more recent ecological theory posits competition between distantly-related species may result in phylogenetically clustered communities [Mayfield and Levine 2010].
+Per the emperical observations and reasoning above, we might expect that new close relatives are more likely to be detected than new distant relatives, so the amount of new phylogenetic diversity added to a community is minimized (phylogenetic underdispersion).
+Thus, for emperical data our underdispersion hypothesis is that species are more likely to be detected when they have a close relative that was previously detected, predicting preferential addition of minimal novel phylogenetic diversity (phylogenetic underdispersion).The over- and underdispersion hypotheses are alternatives to the null hypothesis that recruitment is independent of phylogenetic relatedness among species.
 Since the null hypothesis is species-neutral (and phylogenetically neutral), we refer to it as the neutral hypothesis.

 It should be noted that our use of the terms "overdispersion" and "underdispersion" are slightly different in this manuscript compared to use of the same terms elsewhere.
 In many cases, these words refer to the state of a community at a single timepoint or sample, with overdispersion indicating more diversity in that sample than expected by chance, and underdispersion indicating less [31].
 Instead, our use of over- and underdispersion refers to the amount of newly added diversity over time.
 In our overdispersion hypothesis, phylogenetically novel species are preferentially added to communities, meaning more new diversity is added than expected by chance.
 Under our underdispersion hypothesis, the reverse is true.
-Following this, our question concerns the order in which new species are detected in a time-series, rather than community composition of any given sample.
+Following this, our question concerns the order in which new species are recruited in a time-series, rather than community composition of any given sample.
+Furthermore, while we are interested in the biological phenomenon of species recruitment, the empirical result of recruitment is detection.
+Evidence of recruitment is a lack of detection, and then subsequent detection of a species via high-throughput DNA sequencing data.
+It is possible for a species to have been recruited into a community but not be detected, although this source of experimental error diminishes as sequencing depth increases.
+Also, the extent to which a species has actually been recruited into a community is questionable, if it is sufficiently rare that it is not detected in an Illumina sequencing run with tens of thousands of reads per sample (e.g. [35]).
+Still, we have taken care to use the term “recruitment” when discussing the biological phenomenon under investigation, and “detection” when describing empirical data and results.